exadel-inc/etoolbox-authoring-kit/docs/md/injectors.md

 #### Injector for request parameters

 The `@RequestParam` annotation is used to inject a request parameter.
 The annotated member can be of type *String* or *Object*, then a value coerced to string is injected.
-Else, the parameter can be of type *RequestParameter*, *RequestParameter* or *RequestParameterMap* so that the corresponding objects obtained via the *SlingHttpServletRequest* could be injected.
+Else, the parameter can be of type *RequestParameter* (including a list or an array of that type) or *RequestParameterMap* so that the corresponding objects obtained via the *SlingHttpServletRequest* could be injected.

 Note: this annotation can be used with either a field, a method, or a constructor argument.
 When using with a constructor, use the notation like `(@RequestParam @Named String argument)` and annotate the constructor itself with `@Inject`.